hyperium/hyperium.github.io/_stable/client/advanced.md

 Once you've done all the setup in the [simple guide][], you probably have more advanced requests you need to make.
-In this guide, we'll make a `POST` request to [http://httpbin.org/post](http://httpbin.org/post), and make multiple requests at the same time.
+In this guide, we'll make a `POST` request to [http://httpbin.org/post](http://httpbin.org/post), and we'll make multiple requests at the same time.

 ## Making a POST

-Like we did in the getting started guide, we can prepare a request before giving it to the client by using the `Request::builder` method.
+Like we did in the getting started guide, we can prepare a [`Request`][Request] before giving it to the client by utilizing the request builder.
-Since we want to post some JSON, and not just simply get a resource, that's what we'll do.

-We'll reuse the setup code we did in the getting started guide.
+We'll reuse the setup code we used in the getting started guide, but we need to add some imports:

 ```rust
 # extern crate http_body_util;